ukwa/ukwa-services/README.md

 Current upgrade work in progress:

-*   Reading Room access currently depends on OpenWayback but should be replaced with a modernized PyWB service through the [TP0012 Legal Deposit Access Solution](https://wiki.bl.uk:8443/display/WAG/TP0012+Legal+Deposit+Access+Solution) project.
+*   Reading Room access currently depends on OpenWayback but should be replaced with a modernized PyWB service through the _Legal Deposit Access Solution_ project.
 *   Adoption of Browsertrix Cloud for one-off crawls, with the intent to move all Frequent Crawls into it eventually.
 *   A new approach is needed to manage monitoring and replication of content across H020, H3 BSP and H3 NLS.
 *   Full-scale fulltext indexing remains a challenge and new workflows are needed.